Role and missions

 Our Executive Committee has ten members.
 The Heads of the main Departments report to the Chief Executive Officer, Méka Brunel.

 Méka Brunel is a business leader in the real estate industry.
-She is an ETP engineer, an Executive MBA from HEC and FRICS.
+She is an ETP engineer and FRICS and has an Executive MBA from HEC.
 From 1996, she held a range of management positions at Simco, which later merged with Gecina.
 In 2006, she became Chief Executive Officer of Eurosic, before joining Ivanhoé Cambridge in 2009 as Executive President Europe.
 She has been a Director at Gecina since 2014 and was appointed as its Chief Executive Officer in January 2017.
-Fully involved in corporate life and professional bodies, particularly as Honorary President of the HQE-France GBC association, Vice-Chairwoman of the Palladio Foundation, Director of FSIF and EPRA, Méka Brunel was appointed Director of Hammerson plc in November 2019.
-She is also President of the Development Board of the Greater Paris Metropolitan authority since October 2017.
+Fully involved in both community life and industry associations, particularly as Honorary President of the HQE-France GBC association, Vice-Chairwoman of the Palladio Foundation, Director of FSIF and EPRA, Méka Brunel was appointed as a Director of Hammerson plc in November 2019.
+She has also been President of the Greater Paris Metropolitan Authority’s Development Board since October 2017.
 Méka Brunel has been honored with the title of Chevalier de la Légion d’Honneur.
 Lastly, Méka Brunel was named Professional of the Year in the 2013 and 2018 Pierres d’Or awards.

 Valérie Britay has an MBA and a DESS in marketing from Paris-Dauphine University, and more than 30 years' experience in corporate real estate.
 Since 2005 at Unibail-Rodamco, she has held positions as Sales Director, then as Deputy Managing Director of the Office division, before being appointed Managing Director Retail France.
 She joined Gecina in July 2017 as Executive Director of its Office division.